ronanociosoig-200/FindDependencies/README.md

   &#60;module-name&#62;           The module you are interested in.

 OPTIONS:
-  --show-dependencies     Show the dependencies of named module.
+  --show-dependencies     Show the dependencies of named module.<br>
-  --show-dependents       Show the dependents of named module.
+  --show-dependents       Show the dependents of named module.<br>
-  -d, --debug             Show the dependents of named module.
+  -d, --debug             Show the dependents of named module.<br>
-  -p, --path <path>       The path to the Project.swift file.
+  -p, --path <path>       The path to the Project.swift file.<br>
-  -h, --help              Show help information.
+  -h, --help              Show help information.<br><br>

 I had some issue with using Tuist.graph() so I opted for triggering the graph command to write a JSON file.
 But this seems to be a problem when the path parameter is used, which means the command must be invoked in the same directory as the Project.swift file.
 Thus, this command expects a graph.json to exist at the path passed to it.